 Whole school approaches.
 The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision All pupils regardless of ability and/ or additional needs have full access to the Early Years Framework (YR) and the National Curriculum (Y1-6).
 Staff ensure that through careful planning pupils receive a rich curriculum which enthuses, engages and motivates pupils.
 All children expected to express their ideas, justify their preferences, debate and be confident, independent learners.
 Children given regular opportunities to enrich their learning, through real life experiences, our own outdoor environment, use of the local area and through visitors to school.
-YR and Y1 pupils grouped together to ensure the older children continue to experience a practical approach to learning.
-Specialist teachers employed for music, PE, French (KS2) and First Access music lessons through Cornwall Music Service Trust.
 Speech and language opportunities developed across the curriculum.
-Assessments, (including dyslexia screening) used to identify pupils' needs.
+Assessments, (including dyslexia screening and Boxall Profiles) used to identify pupils' needs.
 Intervention programmes are bespoke and needs led.
 Small group interventions include: Pre and post teach English Maths Reading Handwriting programme (Speed Up!)
-Spelling Finger Gym 'Time to talk' 'Socially Speaking' Trauma informed schools (TIS) Loss and Change Teaching assistants employed to support the inclusion of children with EHC plans Pupils with specific needs receive adult support as appropriate in order to access the curriculum Curriculum personalised and differentiated according to need.
-Individual Learning Passports (ILPs) used as working documents to provide a clear structure with objectives and intended outcomes for focused interventions.
+Spelling Fine Motor Activities Trauma informed schools (TIS) Loss and Change Teaching assistants employed to support the inclusion of children with EHC plans Pupils with specific needs receive adult support as appropriate in order to access the curriculum Curriculum personalised and differentiated according to need.
+Personal Learning Plans (PLPs) used as working documents to provide a clear structure with objectives and intended outcomes for focused interventions.
 These are monitored and reviewed with parents at least termly.
 Weekly team meetings held in classrooms where there are children with an ECHP involve all adults in reviewing provision and identifying the 'next steps'.
+Precision Teaching